naninovel/docs/docs/guide/getting-started.md

 This will transition "City" to "School" using "RadialBlur" transition effect.

 ## Add Music and Sound Effects
-To add a BGM (background music) or SFX (sound effect) asset, either use `Naninovel -> Resources -> Audio` editor menu (recommended) or place the audio assets inside `Resources/Audio` folder.
+To add a BGM (background music) or SFX (sound effect) asset, use `Naninovel -> Resources -> Audio` editor menu.
 You can use any audio formats [supported by Unity](https://docs.unity3d.com/Manual/AudioFiles.html).

 ![Managing Audio](https://i.gyazo.com/cacdec36623dbbfcf9f49c594de53c0f.png)